Yiru-Jiao/UnifiedConflictDetection/README.md

-# Code for "A Unified Theory and Statistical Learning Approach for Traffic Conflict Detection"
+# Code for "A Unified Probabilistic Approach to Traffic Conflict Detection"

-This study is in submission.
+This study is under review.
 A preprint is available at [arXiv](https://arxiv.org/abs/2407.10959). __Questions, suggestions, and collaboration are welcome.
 Please feel free to reach out via email or GitHub Issues__.

 ## Access to dynamic figures
 Dynamic visualisations in this paper are saved in the folder [`./Data/DynamicFigures/`](Data/DynamicFigures/).
 Below we present the example in Figure 9 of a conflict where the ego (red) vehicle changes lane twice continuously and has a potential collision with the target (blue) vehicle in the intermediate lane.